10. Other investments for retirement planning

 Fixed interest securities

 Shortened demo course.
-See details at foot of page.... can be rented out again.
+See details at foot of page.... until the property can be rented out again.
 Further as there is over supply of these properties, many owners decide to sell at a rate above demand with the consequence that prices start to fall again.

 The effects of this movement in price can be drastic if the owner is looking to make short term gains, but like other assets backed investments, if the longer-term view is being taken, then economic recovery could bring in new good quality tenants and increased property values as demand rises.
 This would smooth out eventual returns.
 Note however, that historically returns have not been much above the rate of inflation on average over long periods.